alumni

 After graduation, Big Canoe plans to return to her home of Georgina Island to seek a role at a local organization supporting sustainability and environmental issues.
 “It is important to have people who understand the community on a ground level, who can find solutions that work,” she says of the positive impact she hopes to make close to home using her knowledge of Indigenous Studies.

 With her creative gifts, Big Canoe is looking forward to working on her writing in her spare time.
-“My goal is to become established as a writer and to have my work published,” Big Canoe reflects on continuing to pursue her dream career, sharing her lived experiences as a multi-genre writer.
+“My goal is to become established as a writer and to have my work published,” Big Canoe reflects on continuing to pursue her dream career, sharing her lived experiences through her work as a multi-genre writer.

 Learn more about undergraduate programs offered by SFU Indigenous Studies.